-4. ESE Students
+3. ESE Students

-- The Individual Education Plan (IEP) team may waive the FCAT as a requirement for graduation with a standard high school diploma for students with disabilities whose abilities cannot accurately be measured by the statewide assessment test.
-This provision applies to seniors beginning with the class of 2003. - Per Section 1003.428, Florida Statutes, students eligible for consideration are those students with disabilities who: - are currently seniors in high school who have an IEP and for whom the FCAT or FCAT 2.0 is the graduation test. - o have met the state's graduation requirement of 24 credits/ courses and 2.0 cumulative GPA, and any other district requirements for graduation with a standard diploma. - have taken the Grade 10 FCAT or FCAT 2.0 with allowable accommodations at least twice but have not attained a passing score (e.g., one opportunity in Grade 10 and one opportunity in Grade 11). - have participated in intensive remediation for FCAT or FCAT 2.0 Reading and for FCAT Mathematics, if passing scores were not earned. - have demonstrated mastery of the Grade 10 Florida Standards. - the IEP team determines that the FCAT or FCAT 2.0 cannot accurately measure the student's abilities taking into consideration allowable accommodations.
+- The Individual Education Plan (IEP) team may waive the FCAT or FSA as a requirement for graduation with a standard high school diploma for students with disabilities whose abilities cannot accurately be measured by the statewide assessment test.
+This provision applies to seniors beginning with the class of 2003. - Per Section 1003.428, Florida Statutes, students eligible for consideration are those students with disabilities who: - are currently seniors in high school who have an IEP and for whom the FCAT or FCAT 2.0 or FSA is the graduation test. - have met the state's graduation requirement of 24 credits/ courses and 2.0 cumulative GPA, and any other district requirements for graduation with a standard diploma. - have taken the Grade 10 FCAT or FCAT 2.0, or Grade 10 FSA ELA with allowable accommodations at least twice but have not attained a passing score (e.g., one opportunity in Grade 10 and one opportunity in Grade 11). - have participated in intensive remediation for Reading and for Algebra 1, if passing scores were not earned. - have demonstrated mastery of the Grade 10 Florida Standards. - the IEP team determines that the FCAT or FCAT 2.0 or FSA cannot accurately measure the student's abilities taking into consideration allowable accommodations.

-Amended 06-15-99, 06-27-00, 07-15-03, 07-01-05, 07-01-06, 05-19-09
+Amended 06-15-99, 06-27-00, 07-15-03, 07-01-05, 07-01-06, 05-19-09, 06-07-16